Faculty Research Circles

 Nestled in one of the most innovative cities in the world, the University of San Francisco’s researchers, scholars, and artists push the boundaries of their disciplines to create, discover, and explore.
 Faculty Research Circles help build connections to exchange resources and ideas that intersect across departments, colleges, and schools at USF and beyond.

-Specifically, Faculty Research Circles showcase University of San Francisco faculty members grouped by research interests.
+Specifically, Faculty Research Circles showcase University of San Francisco faculty members grouped by research interests and grant awards.
 At a glance, you can discover the ways in which our faculty’s interests intersect and diverge to create a broad and specialized consortium of scholars.

 Faculty Research Circle In Action